 Imagine that your long-term tenants are planning a move and you’re deciding on next steps.
 Since you’ve landed here, we’re guessing that a similar scenario is playing out with your rental property.

 You’re in good company: before the current pandemic, Airbnb listings had been booming worldwide; for example, the London short term let market saw a four-fold increase between 2015 and 2019, with some online letting agents even allowing their clients to utilize a mixture of short and long lets to avoid void periods and maximize their return on investment.

 But as it turns out, simply having a home to let isn’t enough to guarantee success in the short-term rental marketplace.
-Here’s our advice and top tips for switching between a long term and short term let.
+Here’s our advice and top tips to switch between a long term and short-term rental.

 Consider Local Regulations

 Short-term rental laws weren’t a huge stumbling block in the past but these days, they’re popping up in many urban areas.
-These laws tend to change frequently, and they’re often complex, so it’s vital that you familiarize yourself with local codes as a first step toward switching between long-term and short-term rentals.
+These laws tend to change frequently, and they’re often complex, so it’s vital that you familiarize yourself with local codes as a first step to switch between a long and short-term rental.